mmontossi/cachers/README.md

 ### Definitions

-Work with your models as usual and if you want to cache something generate a cacher like this:
+Generate a cacher for a model:
 ```
 $ bundle exec rails g cacher like
 ```